Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 It's also vital that the business understands these risks, so make sure to discuss them clearly.
 You may need extra time to safeguard the code, or the business may need to add legal cover or other mitigations to reduce the likelihood or damage.

-### 6. Commenting tests, ‘simple’ fixes, and workarounds
+### Smell 6.
+Commenting-out tests, ‘simple’ fixes, and workarounds

 The team did a good job initially, learning from past mistakes and building in quality from the start.
 The fact that they delivered and that the solution was scalable is testament to that.